 - Doing Inventory Control Right For Underground Storage Tanks – This EPA booklet will help you learn how to use inventory control to illustrate compliance with regulatory requirements.
 Please note that the booklet states you will need to maintain records for one year; however, according to 30 Texas Administrative Code, Chapter 334, owners and operators are required to keep inventory control records for at least five years.

-- PST Energy Act Focused Investigation Checklist – This checklist will help you evaluate compliance with the following topics: release detection, corrosion protection, spill and overfill, financial assurance, registration, and self-certification.
+- PST Energy Act Focused Investigation Checklist – This checklist will help you evaluate compliance with the following topics: self-certification, financial assurance, corrosion protection, release detection, spill and overfill prevention, release reporting, recordkeeping, and operator training.

 - PST Registration and Technical Assistance – This TCEQ page also is a gateway to several PST databases.

 - Underground and Aboveground Storage Tanks – Chapter 334 of the Texas Administrative Code